vaibhavsingh97/StalkPy/README.md

 - [ ] check list of browser and open accordingly
 - [ ] Command line addition of accounts to `Config.json`
 - [ ] check the validity of username.
+- [ ] handle case if no social account found
 - [ ] test cross plateform support

 ## Issues